 They are looking for honesty and not just a made-up answer to make you look good.
 They want to make sure that the skill you’re lacking is manageable and that you can work to make it better.

 Tell them truthfully what you struggle with and how you deal with it being a weakness.
-If its paperwork, then explains how you set time aside to work on it without distraction.
-Always have an answer on how the make your weakness stronger.
+If it’s paperwork, then explains how you set time aside to work on it without distraction.
+Always have an answer for how to make your weakness stronger.

 This is to make sure you have some experience and knowledge that is transferable from the job you are in.
 Even if you are moving up, they still want to know you have some background in the right area.

-Be clear about your job parameters and what you are doing that matches the job you are applying for.
+Be clear about your job parameters and the responsibilities you currently have that match the job you are applying for.
 You want them to blend so they see your competency and experience.

-This may be one of the product owner interview questions to make sure you know the marketplace and product lines both in this company and the competitors.
+This product owner interview question is intended to ensure you know the marketplace and product lines both in this company and the competitors.